The Classic Irish Buses website

 Algarve visits on 19th to 26th August 2004

-Page last updated on 10th November 2013
+Page last updated on 6th September 2024

-For the second Classic Irish Buses visit to mainland Europe, the 2004 destination was to be the Algarve in southern Portugal.
+For the second visit to mainland Europe, the 2004 destination was to be the Algarve in southern Portugal.
 The first part of the trip was made on a Northern Counties bodied single deck something or other, across the tarmac at Dublin Airport.
 Registered 93-D-40467, the Servisair owned bus had the remains of a Metroline sticker on the back window, and fleet number LN15 in the cab area.
 Which presumably makes it an ex London vehicle........
 Then onto a Boeing 737-800 owned by Futura Airways, and our allocated seats were opposite a blank part of the fuselage, rather than having the luxury of a window to see out of.
 Perhaps someone had managed to fit in extra seats at the expense of legroom?

 Having landed at Faro Airport, and after another tarmac bus trip (this time on a very wide Neoplan) we were directed to the coach park, only to find the Transol Scania K112 coach allocated for the journey to Carvoeiro was mechanically unwell.
 Eventually a number of drivers decided to try push starting the coach, aided by a slight decline.
 Their efforts were rewarded by the engine bursting into life, and so we were able to board it.